Value for money for members

 Good

 The agreed service levels for achieving a task are generally shorter than the standard levels in the market place, and these are achieved in the majority of cases for members with DC benefits.
 The Trustee reviewed monthly performance reporting on key processes, transactions and complaints.
 Any issues and anomalies identified were followed up with the administrator for explanation.
 The Trustee held weekly service meetings as well as monthly meetings with the administrator to review and assess service performance, discuss issues, and progress on project related activity.
 Any issues identified by the PSE as part of its oversight were raised with the administrators immediately and steps were taken to resolve the issue.
 From May 2022, Equiniti replaced WTW as the Scheme administrator for members with Hybrid and DB benefits.
-The move to Equiniti is expected to lead to improvements in the quality of service received by members with Hybrid benefits over the next two to three years.
-Equiniti’s performance was initially lower than expected but the Trustee continues to over see process improvements in order to ensure this continues to improve.
+The move to Equiniti is expected to lead to improvements in the quality of service received by members with Hybrid benefits over the longer term.
+Average performance against SLAs by Equiniti has improved considerably and remained consistently above the agreed target over 2023.
+For DC only members, SLAs dipped just below the target level (95%) over Q2 and Q3, but the overall average for 2023 was 96%.

 Scheme Management and Governance